Theoretical study of $f_0(980)$, $a_0(980)$ and $\Xi(1/2^-)$ in the process $\Xi_c^+ \to \Sigma^+K^+K^-$: results and discussions

 The model incorporates two free parameters: $C$ and $V_p$.
 The color factor $C$ quantifies the relative contribution of external $W^+$ emission with respect to internal $W^+$ emission.
 Its initial value is set to $C=3$, and its impact on the overall results will be analyzed subsequently.
 A global normalization factor $V_p=1$ is employed in presenting the results under an arbitrary normalization scheme, since this parameter does not affect the shape of the invariant mass distribution of the final state.

 In \FIG{m23} and \FIG{m13}, we show the $K^-\Sigma^+$ and $K^+K^-$ the mass distributions of the process $\Xi_c^+ \to \Sigma^+K^+K^-$.
 The red line represents the contribution to the total amplitude, while the blue dashed line and green dot dashed line denote the contributions from the the contributions from the isospin $I=0$ and $I=1$ amplitudes, respectively.
 The purple dotted line reflects the contribution from the intermediate state $\Xi(1/2^-)$.
 A distinct peak is observed in the $K^-\Sigma^+$ invariant mass distribution, associated with the $\Xi(1/2^-)$ resonance state.
+One can find the peak position near 1690 MeV and the narrow width about 30 MeV in the $K^-\Sigma^+$ invariant mass distribution are compatible with the properties of the $\Xi(1690)$ resonance in the PDG~\cite{ParticleDataGroup:2024cfk}.
 Furthermore, a cusp structure at approximately 980 MeV in the $K^+K^-$ invariant mass distribution corresponds to the effects of the isospin $I = 0$ and $I = 1$ contributions in the rescattering contributions, which should be the reflection of the $f_0(980)$ and $a_0(980)$ resonance states.
+A detailed comparison of the isospin $I=0$ and $I=1$ contributions is presented in \FIG{minI}, focusing on the region around 980 MeV in the $K^+K^-$ invariant mass distribution.
+From the figure, we can see that, at low energies, the contribution from the isospin $I=1$ is much smaller than that from the isospin $I=0$, and the interference between them is destructive.

 Subsequently, we explored the impact of varying color factor $C$ values ($C=2$, $2.5$, and 3) on the results.
 As shown in the invariant mass distributions of $K^-\Sigma^+$ and $K^+K^-$ in Fig.~\ref{facc}, we can clearly see that the $C$ factor value only affected the the strength of signals, but the signals remain clearly visible.